 Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

-How to use a BVM: To use manual ventilation like BVM, ,the rescuer squeezes the bag to deliver oxygen-enriched air to the patient.
+How to use a BVM: To use manual ventilation like BVM,the rescuer squeezes the bag to deliver oxygen-enriched air to the patient.
 The one-way valve between the bag and the patient allows oxygen to flow into the patient's lungs but prevents exhaled air from entering the bag.
-The mask covers the patient's mouth and nose to deliver the oxygen.

 When a patient has a respiratory failure or difficulty breathing, the Bag Valve Mask or Pulmonary Manual Resuscitator enables rescuers operating within almost any environment or situation to deliver lifesaving oxygen to the patient's lungs.